scalar-labs/helm-charts/docs/mount-files-or-volumes-on-scalar-pods.md

+# Mount any files or volumes on Scalar product pods

+You can mount any files or volumes on Scalar product pods when you use ScalarDB Server, ScalarDB Cluster, or ScalarDL Helm Charts (ScalarDL Ledger and ScalarDL Auditor).

-# Mount key/certificate files to the pod in ScalarDL Helm Charts
+## Mount key and certificate files on a pod in ScalarDL Helm Charts

-You can mount any files to the pod when you use the ScalarDL Helm Charts (ScalarDL Ledger and ScalarDL Auditor).
-For example, you must mount the key and certificate files to run the ScalarDL Auditor.
+You must mount the key and certificate files to run ScalarDL Auditor.

 * Configuration example
     * ScalarDL Ledger